 How does it work?

 All caravan pitches have a power supply.
 You pay € 3 per night if you want to use electricity.
-There is a sanitary block with washing facilities and hot showers (€ 0.50 for a 3.5-minute shower).
+There is a sanitary block with washing facilities and hot showers (€ 0.50 for a 4-minute shower).
 An automatic money changer is also available.
 Children can enjoy themselves in the playground and playing field.
-Dogs are allowed, provided they are kept on a leash.
+Dogs are allowed, if they are kept on a leash.

 The maximum stay on the campsite of De Hoge Veluwe is 3 consecutive weeks.
 If you wish to return to the campsite, please leave at least one month’s gap between visits.
 This rule aims to ensure there is always room for Park visitors who only wish to stay on the campsite for a few days.